 Take a guided excursion with professionals who will teach you how to use ice axes and crampons for your climbing experience.
 You’ll be left in awe of the majestic and untouched mountain setting as you climb.
 On the way up, be sure to take a moment to soak in the unique panoramic view of Val Thorens’ resort town.

 There are two main companies offering guided ice-climbing on the waterfalls during winter, Evolution 2 and Maison des guides.
 Both companies also offer a range of other winter activities in Val Thorens as well as skiing and guiding.
-You can even try your hand at ice climbing in Val d’lsere with Maison des guides.
+You can even try your hand at ice climbing in Val d’lsere or Tignes with Maison des guides.

 - Duration; Roughly 4hrs

 Ice diving is certainly not an activity that you’d think of doing while on a winter holiday in Val Thorens.
 But it’s definitely something to consider especially if you love diving and unique experiences.
 This thrilling underwater activity is done in a drysuit, waterproof gloves, and masks to protect you from the icy water.

 After snowshoeing to the Lac du Lou Lake, you will be completely equipped and given a safety briefing before free diving 45 minutes under the ice.
 Once under, be mesmerized by the light through the ice, while watching your own bubbles getting caught on the ice above.

 This is a half day activity and is a great way to break up your skiing holiday in the French Alps.
 The minimum age is 16 yrs and prices range from €180 to €250 per person.
 This is done through Evolution 2, which also offers other activities in Val Thorens like Ice Climbing.